Most runners would love to be able to run longer without getting so fatigued that they need to stop.

 #4: Check Your Form

-The best option is to get a running gait analysis at a running shoe store.
+The best option is getting a running gait analysis at a running shoes store.
 This is usually a free service, and the shoe fit experts can give you pointers on your form.

 #5: Start Strength Training